-There was no access for inspection to the foundations, to the timber side walls, to the actual construction of the extension walls or to the underside of the main floor construction.
+There was no access for inspection to the foundations, to behind side wall linings or to the underside of the main floor construction.
 Fitted coverings prevented access to the floor surfaces.
-There was no access to the timbers of the lean-to roof.
-The inspection to the main roof was from a "head and shoulders" inspection at the hatch.
+There was restricted access to the main roof and no access to the lean to and entrance porch timbers.
 The efficiency of the heating and drainage systems cannot be commented upon.